npm/policies/dmca.md

 to notify the complainant of such counter notice reinstate access to the material within 10-14 business days unless the complainant notifies us that it has filed a lawsuit against the allegedly infringing user.
-If we do not receive a counter notifice from such user within 10 business days of giving notice of the claimed infringement, we reserve the right to permanently delete the material at issue.
+If we do not receive a counter notice from such user within 10 business days of giving notice of the claimed infringement, we reserve the right to permanently delete the material at issue.